zsiki/ls/doc/source/usersguide.rst

 Check and change the settings in the *config.py* file.
 The following variables can be set in the config:

-    :fontname: monospace font used in the calculation results widgets on Linux, the default courier font doesn't not exists on most Linux boxes
+    :fontname: monospace font used in the calculation results widgets on Linux, the default courier font doesn't exists on most Linux boxes
     :fontsize: font size used in the calculation results widgets on Linux
     :homedir: start directory used for loading fieldbooks from
     :log_path: full path to log file, the program must have write access right to the directory and the file